coq/coq/doc/sphinx/language/gallina-extensions.rst

    To know which are the implicit arguments of an object, use the command :cmd:`Print Implicit` (see :ref:`displaying-implicit-args`).

+.. warn:: Argument number @num is a trailing implicit so must be maximal.

+   For instance in

+   .. coqtop:: all

+      Arguments prod _ [_].

 Automatic declaration of implicit arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~